Find out what means of payment people in Belgium use to shop and pay their bills, both in-person and online.

 The most common payment methods in Belgium

 Traditionalists and those who haven’t quite got to grips with the concept of virtual money will be pleased to know that good old fashioned cash is still popular.
 It still makes up the majority of point-of-sale retail transactions offline.
-However, it’s declining in popularity and 80% of young Belgians scarcely use cash nowadays.
+However, it’s declining in popularity and 80% of young Belgians scarcely use cash today.

 Credit cards such as Visa and Mastercard are a favored form of payment with Belgians.
 They make up 35% of online purchases, the largest share for any method.
 Credit cards are common in retail stores and restaurants.
-You can get a credit card through your local bank.
+You can generally get a credit card through your local bank.

 The most popular debit card in Belgium is the Bancontact card.
 This is the national debit card and is the preferred method of payment for 64% of Belgians.
-It’s accepted pretty much everywhere across the country and is now available as a mobile app.
+It’s accepted pretty much everywhere across the country and is also now available as a mobile app.
 Its popularity will probably continue rising in the smartphone age.

 Bank transfers and online banking

 Internet banking is the most common payment method for regular bill payments and money transfers.
 Most Belgian banks offer online banking, where you can manage a range of payments and transfers.

 One service you can use if you have online banking is Zoomit.
 This is a free service where you can manage all your bills in one place.

 PayPal is one of the leading players when it comes to online payments in Belgium.
 It makes up 12% of the market share, making it the third most popular online payment method (after credit cards and Bancontact).

 Smartphone apps accounted for around 11% of online payments in 2017.
 The popularity of apps will no doubt grow as more people get on board and as the concept of using apps to pay via contactless methods becomes more common in stores.